 Then the rat was gone.
 Edgar drew a deep breath and rolled over onto his side—there in the puddle next to him lay the still, hulking form of the rat that had jumped Cochise.
 Edgar looked down at his legs.
 Cochise was biting and clawing with tremendous fury at the much larger animals—and he was winning.
 He sank his front teeth, which had always gnawed so playfully at Edgar’s fingers when it was feeding time, into the jugular of one of the beasts, ripping its throat apart in one clean bite.
 The other rats shrank back as Cochise hissed at them, a confident, angry spitting, different than anything that Edgar had ever heard from his companion.

 More rats approached from the recesses of the tunnel.
-Cochise leapt from Edgar’s body and charged at them, attacking them with incisive, instinctual rhythm.
-They pulled back from his vicious assault, leaving the smaller rat breathing heavy in a puddle of blood and feces.
+Cochise leapt from Edgar’s body and charged at them, attacking them with an incisive, instinctual rhythm.
+They pulled back from his vicious assault, leaving the smaller rat breathing heavily in a puddle of blood and feces.

 Cochise turned to face Edgar with a look so wild that, for a moment, Edgar feared he would become the next focus of his friend’s uncovered rage, but instead Cochise just stared at him.
 His eyes had lost their gentle spirit.
 Here at last was the wild creature trapped inside for so long, stifled by Edgar’s cautious embrace.